voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 - Story references in top-level `describe` blocks.
 - Requirement identifiers in `it`/`test` names using a `[REQ-XXX]` prefix.

 The rule is designed to complement the function-level rules (such as `require-story-annotation` and `require-req-annotation`) by ensuring that tests explicitly declare which requirements and stories they validate.
 It is enabled in both the `recommended` and `strict` presets alongside the other core rules.
+For Story 021.0, this rule also provides targeted auto-fix capabilities: when run with `--fix`, it can (1) insert a safe, non-semantic file-level `@supports` placeholder template at the top of matching test files when the annotation is missing, including clear TODO guidance for humans to replace the template with a real story and requirement reference, and (2) normalize malformed `[REQ-XXX]` prefixes that already contain an identifiable requirement ID, correcting spacing, bracket/parenthesis usage, underscores, and casing while preserving the original ID text and never inventing new requirement identifiers.

 Options: